muhammad-jiku/jikmunn-portfolio-cms/TESTING.md

 ## 🔐 Step 6: Setup Authentication for Protected Endpoints

-### 6.1 Get JWT Token from AWS Cognito
+### 6.1 Get ID Token from AWS Cognito

 **Option A: Using AWS Cognito UI**

 1. Go to AWS Cognito Console
 2. Select your User Pool
 3. Create a test user or use existing
-4. Sign in and get the JWT token
+4. Sign in and get the ID token (IdToken field in response)

 **Option B: Using AWS CLI**